michaelpmurphy/BCB546X_Unix_Assignment/README.md

          27 unknown
           6 #

 It appears that there are 27 SNPs with unknown positions, but it is unclear from this how many SNPs there are with multiple positions.
-Examining Column 6 however reveals the answer:
+Examining Column 6, however, reveals the answer:

     $ tail -n +2 snp_position_noblanks.txt | cut -f 6 | sort -V | uniq -c
           1 Chr1(9691660);Chr2(225530627);